perripez/BookWorm-API/README.md

 ### Explain the implemented models and their relationships, including how the relationships aid the database implementation.

-Since completingthe API, the updated models are below:
+Since completing the API, the updated models are below:

 - **Users**
 Attributes: